Top 7 Things to Do in Missoula, Montana

 6. Catch a Live Show at KettleHouse Amphitheater

 It’s easy to find live music in Missoula.
-Check out the lineup at the breathtaking KettleHouse Amphitheater, which opened on the banks of the Blackfoot River five years ago and offers a stunning concert location that seats 4,250 people.
+Check out the lineup at the breathtaking KettleHouse Amphitheater, which opened on the banks of the Blackfoot River five years ago and offers a stunning concert location that was named one of the best amphitheaters in the world by Pollstar.
 Or cruise downtown in search of local shows in breweries, cafés and Caras Park.
 You can also attend a festival.
 The annual Montana Festival of the Book, International Wildlife Film Festival and the International Choral Festival are among the many events that draw attendees from around the globe.

 Missoula has a variety of art galleries, shops, museums and eclectic public art to be found throughout the city.
 The Missoula Art Museum offers free admission, and the Montana Museum of Art and Culture can be found on the University of Montana campus.
 You can also tour the Missoula Aerial Fire Depot & Smokejumper Center, the largest active smokejumper base in the country.
 You’ll learn more about this daring group of professionals who parachute into forests to fight wildfires.
 It’s the only place in the country where you can take a tour of a smokejumper training facility.
 It’s at 5765 W. Broadway St. in Missoula.